No topic

 The Romans

-The Romans, on the other hand, had a more romantic interpretation when it came to the wedding ring.
-This is perhaps unsurprising, however, given their rather lavish lifestyle.
-To them, the precious item of jewelry not only symbolized that a married woman had a right to her husband’s possessions, but that she had also unlocked his heart.
+The Romans had a more romantic interpretation of the wedding ring (though this is perhaps unsurprising, given their rather lavish lifestyle).
+To them, the precious item of jewelry symbolized that a married woman had unlocked her husband’s heart.
 This romantic notion explains why a key was often part of the traditional wedding ring during those times.

-Early Asian civilization
+Early Asian civilizations

-The early Asian civilizations were certainly not as romantic as the Romans when it came to their wedding ring traditions.
-On the contrary, they saw it as more of a legal contract between a man and a woman.
-Remarkably, couples would seal their marriage with puzzle wedding rings which would immediately fall apart if they tried to remove them from their fingers.
-The wedding ring was therefore used as a way to expose infidelity.
+Remarkably, couples sealed their marriages with puzzle wedding rings that immediately fell apart if they tried to remove them from their fingers.
+The wedding ring was, therefore, also used as a way to expose infidelity.
 After all, if one of the partners removed it in the absence of the other, they would soon find out about it.

-The history of the men’s wedding ring
+The history of the man’s wedding ring

-How men came to wear wedding rings is truly a heartbreaking story.
-Up until the 20th century, only women would traditionally wear them as a means to show their love and loyalty to their husbands.
-However, when WWII separated men from their wives, they began to wear wedding rings as a means of carrying their loved ones with them.
+Up until the 20th century, only women would traditionally wear them as a means to show other men they were taken.
+However, when World War II sent the men off to war, they began to wear wedding rings as a means of carrying their loved ones with them.
 This was particularly poignant given that they didn’t know if they would ever be reunited.
-While this romantic notion of course no longer applies, the tradition remains and the majority of Western men continue to wear a wedding ring to this day.

 That said, nowadays, men’s wedding rings come in a variety of different forms.
 They are not only made of gold and no longer have to match the design of the bride’s.
 Depending on the groom’s preference, for instance, they might be simple and sleek or have diamonds or other stones – it all comes down to personal taste.